govalues/decimal/README.md

 ## Features

-- **Optimized Performance** - Utilizes uint64 for coefficients, reducing heap allocations and memory consumption.
+- **Optimized Performance** - Utilizes `uint64` for coefficients, reducing heap allocations and memory consumption.
 - **Immutability** - Once a decimal is set, it remains unchanged.
   This immutability ensures safe concurrent access across goroutines.
-- **Banker's Rounding** - Methods use half even rounding, also known as "banker's rounding", which minimizes cumulative rounding errors commonly seen in financial calculations.
+- **Banker's Rounding** - Methods use half-to-even rounding, also known as "banker's rounding", which minimizes cumulative rounding errors commonly seen in financial calculations.
 - **No Panics** - All methods are designed to be panic-free.
   Instead of potentially crashing your application, they return errors for issues